Why Coffee demand is growing rapidly in China? Why do Chinese Distributors and food importers want to purchase massive among of coffee in China?

 Luckin Coffee open a Music Coffee in Collab with Netease

-Luckin Coffee and Netease Music open first music-themed coffee shop in Shanghai
+Luckin Coffee and Netease Music open the first music-themed coffee shop in Shanghai

 Online Coffee Market in China